Villylily/Dochacat/README.md

 How to use

-step 0 make a copy of this sheet if you wanna skip makeing it on step 6 https://docs.google.com/spreadsheets/d/1wtyYQJmzs-xZbV552ot9Z4q1IWzQpU-lAgetpWdr7LA/edit?usp=sharing
+step 0 make a copy of this sheet if you wanna skip making it on step 6 https://docs.google.com/spreadsheets/d/1wtyYQJmzs-xZbV552ot9Z4q1IWzQpU-lAgetpWdr7LA/edit?usp=sharing

 step 1 make a Google doc